edge-ai/EDGEMATRIX-Stream-Toolkit-Tutorial/emcustom.rst

 The GstEMCustom is a GStreamer element that allows a user to perform an arbritrary operation on a buffer and its metadata.

 Functions can be implemented either in-place on a single io buffer, or with both an input and an output buffer.
-In both cases an input and output metadata is provided, the input one contains the information from the primary detector and the output one contains the user data.
+In both cases an input and an output metadata are provided, the input one contains the information from the primary detector and the output one contains the user data.

 The format and video resolution can be queried from the video_data structure.
 This structure also contains up to 3 pointers to the actual data depending on the format, e.g. RGBA has a single plane, therefore, a single pointer and I420 has 3 planes and 3 pointers.